leothorp/fullstack-typescript-starter/README.md

 - Infrastructure-as-Code config for deployment of frontend, backend, and Postgres DB on [Render](https://render.com) (see `render.yaml`).
 Demo deployment with this configuration here: https://fullstack-ts-client.onrender.com (the free-tier server will be slow to respond on the initial request.)

 - Basic user account functionality.
 Authentication via Google Sign In, authorization against the API via JSON web tokens.
-Note that while the implementation of JWT authorization here may be a technically functional starting point, it is not production-grade as-is.
+Note that while the included implementation of JWT authorization here may be a technically functional starting point, it has not been audited rigorously for security issues, and isn't intended for production use as-is.
 Use at your own risk.

 - Scripts for common dev workflows.
 (See the "Dev Scripts" section below.)